bearaujus/bjson/README.md

 escape and unescape individual JSON elements and the ability to set a root JSON element for marshaling.
 With BJSON, you don't need to declare models beforehand to unmarshal JSON data.

-## Features:

-- Read JSON data from a file, string, or byte slice
-- Unmarshal and Marshal JSON data
-- Set a root JSON element for marshaling
-- Escape and Unescape JSON elements
-- Remove JSON elements from the object
-- Write marshaled JSON data to a file

 ## Installation

 To install bjson, run the following command: